 The answer is: Yes!
-Roofing can be done in winter.
-Whether if you need to install a roof or to repair it, cold weather and snow shouldn’t stop you.
+Roofing can be done in winter, but you need to take special measures.
+Whether you need to install or repair a roof, cold weather and snow shouldn’t stop you.
 There are lots of materials that don’t act differently during cold temperatures and have no issues with winter installation.

 For example, metal roofs can be installed without any problems during winter time, since the quality is not compromised by cold weather.

-BUT, if you need to install asphalt shingles in winter, make sure you do it right and don’t compromise the quality of the roof or warranty.
-You will have to pay attention to the products you use and change the application technique.
+BUT, if you need to install asphalt shingles in winter, make sure you do it right and don’t compromise the quality of the roof or risk your warranty.
+You will have to pay attention to the products you use and change the application technique according to the manufacturer’s instructions.

 What happens to the asphalt shingles in cold weather